 “The program will explore how jazz as an art form can influence the practice of ministry.
 Improvisation, which is central to jazz, will be highlighted as way to encourage creative responses in this time of intense and rapid change.” states Watkins.
 “I’m excited that Marcus Johnson can join us on Wednesday, to share his insights about how improvisational leadership – at the keyboard, in the board room, in communities of faith – can play out.”

 To complete an application, click here.
-The application deadline is January 26,2018 and applicants will be notified in February.
+The application deadline is February 16 ,2018 and applicants will be notified later in February.
 Preference will be given to applicants who have not participated in previous Thompson Scholar seminars.
 For additional information, including a link to the application, click here.

 A program fee of $175 covers all course-related fees, eight meals on campus during the event, refreshments, and access to the online course site.
 Pre-course preparation will include required reading and participation in online discussions.
 Participants are responsible for their housing and transportation; on campus housing is available.